MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/database/database-pitr-prod-sandbox.md

 ## Self-service point-in-time restore Production to Sandbox

 To provide customers with data application lifecycle management (DataALM) capabilities that don't rely on human or manual processes, the Lifecycle Services team has introduced an automated restore database action.
-Here is an overview of the process for doing a self-service database restore.
+The following is an overview of the process for doing a self-service database restore.

 1. Go to the **Environment Details** page for your target Sandbox, and select **Maintain** \> **Move database** button.
 2. Select the **Point-in-time restore Prod to Sandbox** option, and then select the desired point in time.